-Watch this short video as a brief overview on the subject.
+Watch this short video for a brief overview of the subject.

 You have no doubt seen the mention of “peer reviewed” academic articles in your project outlines and heard your faculty requiring you to base your research on “peer reviewed” articles.
 But what exactly does the term “peer reviewed” mean?
 How does using “peer reviewed” articles improve the quality of your work?
 How can you tell if an article is peer reviewed or not?
 How can you use the library databases to find “peer reviewed” articles?

 What does “peer reviewed” mean?

 A simple definition would be “read thoroughly and checked by fellow experts”.
 The peer review process guarantees the validity, reliability, and credibility of the article.

 In practice, before an article is published in an academic journal, it is sent to a panel of experts in the same field or discipline.
 These experts read the article carefully, checking for weaknesses or gaps in the arguments, research methodology or results and discussion.
 The experts also consider whether the article is contributing something new to the field of knowledge and not just repeating information already known.
 They give feedback to the authors of the article suggesting improvements or changes.
 The authors improve their article according to the feedback and then resubmit the article for publication.
 The article is peer reviewed again.
 If it now reaches the required standard, it will be published.
 If not, it will be rejected and will not appear in the journal.
 The peer review process usually takes several months.